fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 1

-Assign a calling line ID and set a 45 second service level threshold:
+Assign a calling line ID and set a 45-second service level threshold:

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -OboResourceAccountIds @("Resource Account 01 GUID", "Resource Account 02 GUID") -ServiceLevelThresholdResponseTimeInSecond 45 -LanguageID en-US -U
 ````
-*Note: The above example does not contain the minimum number of parameters required to create a new call queue.*
+*Note: This example doesn't contain the minimum number of parameters required to create a new call queue.*

 To modify an existing call queue, use the Set-CsCallQueue cmdlet, as shown in the following example: